BrandonsProjects/WEFC/README.md

 PS C:\> Set-ExecutionPolicy Unrestricted
 PS C:\> .\Setup.ps1
 ```
-4. OPTIONAL: Execute the Alerts.ps1 script to create the scheduled tasks for alerting.
+4. Create and link new Group Policy Objects to the Organizational Unit(s) containing the client computers, member servers, and domain controllers from which you would like to collect logs.
+Import the settings from the included GPO backups.
+Some settings within the GPO such as the FQDN of the collector(s) will need to be changed to match your specific organization.
+Once the GPOs are applied to the computers, it can take up to an hour for events to start being forwarded to the collector.

+## Alerts
+This section is completely optional based on your own needs.

+The alerting capabilities of this project are great in a pinch, but are not suited for high volumes of the corresponding alerts.
+For example, if 10 user accounts are added to the Domain Admins group, there will be 10 emails sent containing the last user account added to that group.
+This happens because PowerShell is slow and the scripts are not tied to a specific event.
+Even though these alerts can't be 100% accurate with high volumes, they should absolutely get someone's attention for further investigation.

 ```
 PS C:\> C:\WEFC\Alerts.ps1
 ```
-5. Create and link new Group Policy Objects to the Organizational Unit(s) containing the client computers, member servers, and domain controllers from which you would like to collect logs.
-Import the settings from the included GPO backups.
-Some settings within the GPO such as the FQDN of the collector(s) will need to be changed to match your specific organization.
-Once the GPOs are applied to the computers, it can take up to an hour for events to start being forwarded to the collector.

 ## References
 * [Palantir's windows-event-forwarding](https://github.com/palantir/windows-event-forwarding)